Gainesville, Florida

 If you’re coming from the North or West it’s easy to not know that Gainesville ain’t on one of the Florida coasts.
 So if you’re dreaming of a day at the beach and then a night watching the Gators play ball you’ll be disappointed about that first part.
 Not being on the coast means you’re going to get hammered with mosquitos and humidity.
 If you can’t handle the heat, stay out of the Gainesville kitchen.

 Gainesville tends to be a one-trick pony on jobs.
 The University of Florida is the largest employer and a lot of the service economy exists to support students.
 The VA has a big facility there and there are regional administration offices for the state and county here as well so government jobs are big.
-Outside of that there are mostly healthcare jobs.
-Education, government and health drive most of the job opportunities here so unless you’re working remote you’re going to need to get work in these industries.
+Outside of that, there are mostly healthcare jobs.
+Education, government, and health drive most of the job opportunities here so unless you’re working remotely you’re going to need to get work in these industries.

 Why You Should Move Here Now?